Michael Martone: Career

 According to Martone he has written under a number of nom de plumes: "I've published fictional poems under the name Neal Bowers, fictional stories under the names Christian Piers, Jonah Ogles, Arin Fisher, Sarah Mignin, and Matthew Douglas McCabe, fictional nonfiction under the username zzxyzz [on Wikipedia.org], fictional advertisements under the name Klemm Co., and fictional songs with the band under the name AVALANCHE."
 Of this impulse, Martone has said "I’ve never really felt much like 'Michael Martone'—sometimes I think my entire life I’ve been wearing a costume.
 At some point I put it on to cope with things that Michael Martone was too weak to take on as himself.
 And after a while I forgot I was even wearing the costume.
 Now I can’t take it off.
 I’ve forgotten where the zipper is, and I’m stuck in it."

-Martone's work sometimes resembles, more so than traditional literature, performance and installation art.
-In his twenties, under the name Paul French, Martone self-published the book The Numberless, the sole copy of which exists within the confines of a rural shed in Fort Wayne, Indiana, nailed page by page to the walls, windows, and rafters, in a random, unnumbered order.
-More recently, he has been working on the sequel to this piece in an abandoned carton factory on the outskirts of Tuscaloosa.
-Martone has also written a number of fictional interviews with his mentor John Barth, as well as fictional advertisements in the margins of magazines such as McSweeney’s, Black Warrior Review and Nashville Review.

-Influences

-In a 2007 interview with Fred Arroyo (now collected in Unconventions), Martone provides a list of major influences, cataloguing figures not only from literary fiction but also popular musicians, visual artists, and television personalities, explaining that, to him it seems "the assumptions about influences often suggest the notion of a Gatsby-like program of improvement.
-The writer only reads 'good' books that contribute to his or her scheme of perfection ...
-Whatever I am up to as a writer has come about mainly by accident, inertia, and least resistance."
-Throughout other interviews, Martone reiterates a number of the same names and also mentions several others, occasionally expanding on why these writers are important for him.
-What follows is a partial list gleaned from these interviews.